 - Have had problems with your parathyroid glands

 - Calcium supplements can cause constipation.
-If you have this side effect, increase the amount of fluid and fiber in your diet.
-If that doesn't work, speak to your doctor or nurse about a stool softener or laxative, or try to get more calcium from foods rather than supplements.
+If you have this side effect, increase the amount of liquids and fiber in your diet.
+If that doesn't work, talk with your doctor or nurse about taking a stool softener or laxative, or try to get more calcium from foods rather than supplements.

-If you would like more information on foods that are rich in calcium, ask to speak with a nutritionist.
+If you would like more information on foods that are rich in calcium, please ask to speak with a dietitian.

 National Institutes of Health